masoud1993/ComposeDayNightSwitch/README.md

 ## 🚀 Features

-- **Spring Animation**: Adds a natural spring effect to the switch toggle for a smooth and responsive experience.
+- **Spring Animation**: Adds a natural spring effect to the selector toggle for a smooth and responsive experience.
-- **Rotation Effect**: The switch includes a visually engaging rotation animation during state change.
+- **Rotation Effect**: The selector includes a visually engaging rotation animation during state change.
 - **Jetpack Compose & Canvas**: Fully created using Jetpack Compose's Canvas for custom drawing and animations.
 ---